panzi/verify-ehc/README.md

 government to get proper expirations dates.

 **NOTE:** If you ask me how to commit document forgery I'll forward your message to the police.
-(Gladly it isn't possible to forge European Health Certificates because it uses state of the art cryptography.)
+(Luckily it isn't possible to forge European Health Certificates because it uses state of the art cryptography.)

 Norwegian COVID-19 Certificate